Shourav-Deb/Application-of-Calculus-in-Data-Mining./README.md

-<h3 align="center">  This is a presentation repo on the application of calculus in data mining.</h3>
+<h3 align="center">  This is a presentation based repository on the application of calculus in data mining.</h3>